evrenvarol/outlook-taskboard/README.md

 *The __configuration file__ is now accessible through the taskboard itself: Open it by clicking on the settings symbol in the top right next to the text box.*

-*__Known issue:__ The configuration file is saved in an Outlook journal entry.
-When configuring the taskboard for the same account on several Outlook instances, a modification conflict can occur on this entry, even if no changes were made.
-This might lead to the taskboard loading a wrong configuration or not working at all.
+*__Known issue:__ The taskboard configuration is saved in Outlook's Journal folder.
+When configuring the taskboard on several Outlook instances synchronized over an Exchange server, modification conflicts can occur - even if no changes were made to the configuration.
+These will lead to the taskboard not working and just displaying a blank screen.
-If this happens, open the Outlook Journal through the folder view, navigate to the __KanbanState__ and __KanbanConfig__ entries, and resolve any modification conflicts by clicking on them.
-Then, the taskboard should work again.*
+If this happens, open the Journal folder in Outlook (through the folder view), navigate to the __KanbanState__ and __KanbanConfig__ entries (easiest with the list view), and resolve any modification conflicts by double-clicking on them and answering the dialog that is opened.
+Then the taskboard should work again.*

 ### Task Lane Folder Names and Titles